carla-simulator/carla/Docs/simulation_time_and_synchrony.md

 cd PythonAPI/util && ./config.py --delta-seconds 0.05
 ```

-<h4>Recording the simulation</h4>
+<h4>Tips when recording the simulation</h4>

-All simulations can be repeated and then reenacted, but when looking for precision, some things need to be taken into account.
+CARLA has a [recorder feature](recorder_and_playback.md) that allows a simulation to be recorded and then reenacted.
+However, when looking for precision, some things need to be taken into account.
-If the simulation recorded ran with a fixed time-step, reenacting it will be easier, as the server can be easily set to the same time-step used in the original simulation.
-However, if the simulation recorded used a variable time-step, things are a bit more complicated.
-Firstly, if the server reenacting it is also running with a variable time-step, the time-steps will differ and the information will be interpolated regarding the recorded data.
-Secondly, the server can be forced to reproduce the exact same time-steps by telling it to use the same as they figure in the recorded data.
-Must be mentioned though that as those time steps were due to the first server logic cycles and the reenacting server can run with a different speed, the simulation can be reproduced with weird time fluctuations.
+If the simulation ran with a fixed time-step, reenacting it will be easy, as the server can be set to the same time-step used in the original simulation.
+However, if the simulation used a variable time-step, things are a bit more complicated.
+Firstly, if the server reenacting the simulation also runs with a variable time-step, the time-steps will be different from the original one, as logic cycles differ from time to time.
+The information will then be interpolated using the recorded data.
+Secondly, the server can be forced to reproduce the exact same time-steps passing them one by one.
+Must be mentioned though that as those time steps were the result of the original simulation running as fast as possible, as the time taken to represent this time-steps now will mostly be different, the simulation is bound to be reproduced with weird time fluctuations.
+The steps simulated are the same, but the real-time between them changes.
 Finally there is also the float-point arithmetic error that working with a variable time-step introduces.
 As the simulation is running with a time-step equal to the real one, being real time a continuous and simulation one a float variable, the time-steps show decimal limitations.
 The time that is cropped for each step is an error that accumulates and prevents the simulation from a precise repetition of what has happened.

 <h4>Time-step limitations</h4>

 Physics must be computed within very low time steps to be precise.
 The more time goes by, the more variables and chaos come to place and so, the more defective the simulation will be.
-CARLA uses up to 6 physical substeps to compute physics in every step, each with a maximum delta time of 0.016667s.
-The time-step used gets divided by the maximum delta time a substep can use, to know how many of these are needed (number_of_substeps = time_step/0.016667).
-Being these a maximum of 6, 6 * 0.016667 = 0.1.
+CARLA uses up to 6 substeps to compute physics in every step, each with a maximum delta time of 0.016667s.
+To know how many of these are needed, the time-step used gets divided by the maximum delta time a substep can use `number_of_substeps = time_step/0.016667`.
+Being these a maximum of 6, `6*0.016667 = 0.1`.
 If the time-step is greater there will not be enough physical substeps and thus, the physics will not be in synchrony with the delta time.

 !!!
 Warning
     __Do not use a time-step greater than 0.1s.__<br>